-Any other existing or new user, when the Superintendent deems that the application is necessary to carry out the purposes of this code.
+Any other existing or new user, when the Superintendent deems that the application is necessary to carry out the purposes of this chapter.

-Any new user described above must submit a completed application at least 45 days prior to the beginning of stormwater discharge.
+Any new user described in the above must submit a completed application at least 45 days prior to the beginning of stormwater discharge.

 Stormwater discharge permit application contents.